cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 generally index fairly structured documents: i.e., bibliographic records.
-They may also index full text documents if those documents are accessible to the database.
+They may also index full text documents if those documents are accessible to the database, but the focus is on those bibliographic records.
+You can see examples of bibliogrpahic records
+[at the Library of Congress][bibRecordsLOC].
 If only bibliographic records are indexed, the database is usually called an
 **abstract and indexing database (A&I database)**.
 Otherwise it's just called a full text database.
 Many of the databases that we have access to at our library are a mix of the two.
-That is, some databases will include full text and also only abstracts and other bibliographic information.

 ## Searching Bibliographic Records

 By bibliographic information, I generally mean **metadata**, and by bibliographic records,
-I generally mean metadata about specific items.
+I generally mean metadata about specific items
+(books, articles, photos, etc.).
 Metadata is broadly defined as data about data, or sometimes as information about information.
 For example, a title of a book is metadata about a book.
 The author name of a journal article is